njdcourtney/pi-ansible/README.md

 ## Playbooks

-1. pi-core.yml - contains tasks that should be run on any Pi
+1. pb-core.yml - contains tasks that should be run on any Pi
+1. pb-format-disks.yml - deletes any existing partitions and installs an XFS filesystem